Lloyds bet starts to pay off for hedge fund Lansdowne

 “While we remain cognisant of the need for a successful resolution to this issue, we were slightly surprised by markets’ weakness and used it as an opportunity to increase selectively the Fund’s net exposure,” they wrote.

-The fund benefited from owning Nike Inc, Diageo Plc and Ryanair Holdings Plc in November, as well as shorting - betting against - an unnamed U.S. retail stock, the letter said.
+The fund benefited from owning Nike Inc (NKE.N), Diageo Plc (DGE.L) and Ryanair Holdings Plc (RYA.I) in November, as well as shorting - betting against - an unnamed U.S. retail stock, the letter said.

 Overall the fund has a net long position - of 37.4 percent - in North America, a 12.3 percent net long on UK stocks and a 6.2 percent net short on the rest of Europe.